President Mary Ellen Mazey

 President Mazey was deeply committed to student success and fostering a unique BG experience.
 Her vision prepared BGSU students to enter the workforce and change lives for the world.
 During her tenure, BGSU launched an internship guarantee, increased its focus on undergraduate and graduate research and reshaped its commitment to fostering tomorrow’s leaders through experiential learning.

+Dr. Mazey has served as a consultant on strategic planning and as an evaluator for the Higher Learning Commission.
 She chaired and led the board of the Western Collegiate Hockey Association and the Mid-American Conference Council of Presidents.
-In addition, she served on the board of directors of the Association of Public and Land-Grant Universities, Ohio Inter-University Council, Toledo Chamber of Commerce and the Northwest Ohio Regional Growth Partnership.
+In addition, she served on APLU's Voluntary System of Accountability Board, Ohio Inter-University Council, Toledo Chamber of Commerce and the Northwest Ohio Regional Growth Partnership.

 Prior to assuming the presidency at BGSU, she served as Provost and Vice President of Academic Affairs at Auburn University, as Dean of the Eberly College of Arts and Sciences at West Virginia University, and as Dean of the College of Liberal Arts at Wright State University.
 In 1996-97, she had an Intergovernmental Personnel Assignment and served as Director of the Office of University Partnerships at the U.S. Department of Housing and Urban Development.
 A first-generation college graduate, Dr. Mazey earned bachelor’s and master’s degrees from West Virginia University and a Ph.D. in geography from the University of Cincinnati.